darwino/darwino-documentation/Developer Guide/Darwino DB API 4. Cursors and Queries.md

         public Cursor key(Object key) throws JsonException;
 - Search document using a partial key, meaning document with a key starting with a specified string: public Cursor partialKey(Object partialKey) throws JsonException;
 - Search a range of documents.
-When 'exclude' is not specified, then it means false (the document with the key is included) You generally specified a start and an end, although omitting the start means from the beginning, while omitting the end means up to and including the last document. public Cursor startKey(Object startKey) throws JsonException; public Cursor startKey(Object startKey, boolean excludeStart) throws JsonException; public Cursor endKey(Object endKey) throws JsonException;
+When 'exclude' is not specified, then it means false (the document with the key is included).
+You typically specify a start and an end, although omitting the start means from the beginning, while omitting the end means up to and including the last document. public Cursor startKey(Object startKey) throws JsonException; public Cursor startKey(Object startKey, boolean excludeStart) throws JsonException; public Cursor endKey(Object endKey) throws JsonException;